Our Winter Homeschool Schedule

 And we’re done!

-After we get used to our new soccer schedule for winter we’ll add back in journaling, character education/critical thinking/philosophy and Spanish, history and language arts, of course.
+After we get used to our new soccer schedule for winter we’ll add back in journaling, character education, critical thinking/philosophy, Spanish, history and language arts.

 How I Work From Home and Homeschool

-I’ll tell you – it’s way less stressful than working full-time outside of the home and homeschooling, but it’s harder to compartmentalize the different areas of my life.
-As a result, I work 7 days a week.
+I’ll tell you – it’s way less stressful than working full-time outside of the home and homeschooling, but it’s harder to keep the different areas of my life from infringing on each other.
+As a result, I work seven days a week.
 I’m not complaining, though.
 Just stating the facts.
+I love my work and worked hard to be able to work from home.

-Here are the most typical times you’ll find me working on a weekday:
+Here are the most typical times I work from home on a weekday:

 6:00 AM – 8:30 or 9:00 AM